 You can weigh out all your dry ingredients the day before and leave covered until the morning at room temp.
 This can also be done with your dried cranberries, leaving them in a separate small bowl, covered.
 You can also measure the milk and oil into a large jug and add in the egg, cover with clingfilm (saran wrap) and refrigerate until the next morning.
 Your oranges can be zested and chilled in a covered mini bowl.
 Then come the morning, you just have to mix it all together, add to your muffin tray and bake.

 The other option you have is it just go right ahead and bake them ahead of time.
-You can jump to my section on how to store and reheat these Cranberry Orange Breakfast Muffins here.
+During the festive season I bake a double batch of these and keep them in the freezer so we can enjoy them even on busy school mornings.
+You can jump to my section on how to store and quickly reheat these Cranberry Orange Breakfast Muffins here.

 Cranberry Orange Breakfast Muffins Baking Tips